tim-green/greeny-wp-framework/readme.md

 * Modify `/main.scss` and `/js/main.js`

-## Add-ons Plugin Included
+## Plugin Needed
-Inside the plugin folder I've included the following plugins and as this framework/starter theme is specfically built for me to use this is just an reminder of what I've included
+The plugins needed for this framework/starter theme is specfically built for me to use this is just an reminder of what I've included

 - Advanced Custom Fields Pro
+- Classic Editor
+- GravityForms

 ## Technology